Sunday, August 30, 2015

 Add water to a large pot and bring to a boil.
 Add dried elbow macaroni and cook until desired tenderness, about 7 to 10 minutes.
 Okay to follow macaroni package directions.

-After macaroni is tender, drain it and cool macaroni down with cold water -- so the cooking stops before macaroni becomes to mushy.
+After the macaroni is tender, drain it and cool macaroni down with cold water -- so the cooking stops before the macaroni becomes too mushy.
 Add macaroni to a large bowl.

 Add shredded carrot (optional) to macaroni.
 Fold in mayo.